thisiscodingnow/bamazon/README.md

-# bamazon
+# Bamazon

-An Amazon-like storefront with the MySQL
+A basic front-line store app that incorporates Node.js and MySQL Workbench.